argonne-lcf/nekRS-ML/README.md

 **nekRS** is a fast and scaleable computational fluid dynamics (CFD) solver targeting HPC applications.
 The code started as an early fork of [libParanumal](https://github.com/paranumal/libparanumal) in 2019.

+**Graph neural networks** are a branch of the [geometric deep learning](https://geometricdeeplearning.com/) paradigm, and are considered state-of-the-art for developing accelerated data-based models (e.g., surrogates, sub-grid models, etc.) in mesh-based scientific applications.
+A recent review can be found [here](https://www.sciencedirect.com/science/article/pii/S2666651021000012).

 Capabilities:

 * Incompressible and low Mach-number Navier-Stokes + scalar transport